b1on1cdog/Mukkuru/readme.md

 # Changelog
 -----------------
+# 0.2.8

+# 0.2.7
+- Renamed 'backend.py' to 'mukkuru.py', webview is now launched from backend and not viceversa <br/>
+- Optional experimental pywebview file, as an alternative to pyside6<br/>
+- Solved last W0603 violation <br/>
+- Fullscreen now works without rebooting app <br/>
+- Noticeable webview code refactoring <br/>
+# 0.2.6
+- More robust Windows Steam Path detection<br/>
+- Store button now opens Steam storefront in bigpicture mode <br/>
+- Added ethernet icon if device does not use wireless <br/>
+- Battery icon now reacts to device battery percentage <br/>
+- Battery icon is now not visible if device has no battery <br/>
 # 0.2.5
 - Using a private api instead of SteamGridDB one, to prevent API key misuse<br/>
 - Added vanish effect when entering all-software menu <br/>